hwakabh/bennu-official.page/README.md

 % python manage.py test -v 2
 ```

-Please note that, some of the features like `handler404` or `handler500` are used in this application, and these are only applicable to production environment,
+Please note that, some of the features like `handler404` or `handler500` are used in this application, and these are only applicable to production environment
 so that there might be differences between unit test results and production environment.